numfocus/gsoc/2017/proposals/bansal-utkarsh.md

     **Output**
     `AttributeError - 'TestGROIncompleteVels' object has no attribute 'u'`

 3. `yield` based test generators are deprecated in the current version of pytest.
-For now the are executed just fine, but a deprecation warning is displayed.
+For now, they are executed just fine, but a deprecation warning is displayed.

 	**Example**